 Tip: the museum, which is called The King’s Castle Elvis Exhibit, is in the Henry Parkes Center.
 There is free parking and admission costs $10 p.p.
 The Parkes Motor Museum is also included in that price.

 Putu and his Big Brothers

-We peaked out of the campervan door and saw trucks filled with sheep and cows.
-A little embarrassed, mostly because we got scared, we could laugh about it in the end!
+We peeked out of the campervan door and saw trucks filled with sheep and cows.
+A little embarrassed, mostly because we got scared, but we could laugh about it in the end!

-However, we preferred our adventure in New Zealand more, where we woke up in the middle of roaming cows.
+However, we preferred our adventure in New Zealand, where we woke up in the middle of roaming cows.

 After a sleepless night, the next morning we found Putu parked between large trucks.
 Unfortunately, I was so tired and didn’t think about taking a photo.
 Because it looked really funny.
 Our little camper Putu, wedged between his big brothers the trucks.

 Another highlight that Parkes has to offer is The Dish!
 It is also known as CSIRO Parkes Radio Telescope.

 Just 20 km north of Parkes lies this unique landmark of Australia.